felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Cristals, similarly priced at 10 pens for $3.
 "Screw it", I said, and I bought both.
 That is the best $6 investment I have ever made.

 I proceeded to write an entry in my personal diary to test the pens.
-And after a couple pages, the results were in: the Bic Cristal ticked all the boxes for me.
+After a couple pages, the results were in: The Bic Cristal ticked all the boxes for me.
 Although its ink was paler than I would have liked, it was easy to push on paper, had a comfortable hexagonal barrel, and most importantly, **did not smear**.